adriansimonn/Jamify/README.md

 #### Here is why I used a min-heap instead:

-Min-heap keeps the k largest frequencies by evicting the smallest element when we find a larger one.
+A min-heap keeps the k largest frequencies by evicting the smallest element when we find a larger one.
 We only need k items, so we track the "minimum threshold" that makes the top-k cut.

-Max-heap would require processing all n items, defeating the purpose.
+A max-heap would require processing all n items, creating a clear inefficiency with a time complexity of O(n + k log n).

 Min-heaps also have a better time complexity than sorting: O(n log k) vs O(n log n)

 With the typical number of track IDs (n) and the user-requested playlist length (k) falling within a certain range on average (n ≈ 250-2000, k ≈ 30-100), we only maintain a heap of size k instead of sorting all n items (Example: n=2000, k=50 → ~13,000 operations vs ~22,000 for full sort).

-Min-heaps are also much more space efficient: O(k) heap size instead of O(n) for full sorting.
-With k capped at 100, heap never exceeds 100 elements regardless of n (which can reach 50,000)
+Min-heaps are also much more space efficient: O(1) heap size instead of O(n) for full sorting.
+With k capped at 100, heap never exceeds 100 elements (constant space) regardless of n (which is boundless)

-Time complexity: O(n log k) where k << n.
+Time complexity: O(n log k)

-Space complexity: O(n) for frequency map + O(k) for heap.
+Space complexity: O(n) for frequency map + O(1) for heap.